Dubuque, Iowa: Television

 Dubuque and surrounding areas are in the Cedar Rapids/Waterloo/Dubuque broadcast media market, which is monitored by the A.C.
 Nielsen Company for audience research data for advertisers.
 Dubuque formerly had a local TV news station, KFXA/KFXB Fox 28/40.
 In 2004, that station became an affiliate of CTN dropping all local programming leaving Dubuque without a local television newsroom.
 Dubuque is covered by local news bureaus of Cedar Rapids/Waterloo based affiliates.
+They are KCRG (ABC affiliate) and KWWL (NBC Affiliate).